Reviewed by ,

 Staying at the Red Rock

-The hotel portion of Red Rock is arguably the best part.
-It is what makes the resort an actual, well, resort.
+The hotel portion of Red Rock is arguably its biggest strength—it’s what truly makes the property feel like a full-scale resort.

 Red Rock at least has the amenities in place to back up the cost.
 The rooms are fairly spacious and incredibly modern following their renovation.
 Every standard room has at least one plasma TV, as well.
 The wifi here is of the highest quality, too.
 It has to be when people are oftentimes committing their entire stay to remain on the property.